pangeo-data/pangeo/_sources/cloud.rst.txt

    (notebook) jovyan@jupyter-tomaugspurger:~$ ls ~/.local/lib/python3.7/site-packages/
    cf_xarray  cf_xarray-0.2.0.dist-info

-- Changes in the environment are not propagated to Dask workers (though see below for a way to include packages on the workers too).
+- Changes in the environment are not propagated to Dask ps (though see below for a way to include packages on the workers too).
 - Installing additional packages with pip into an existing conda environment risks breaking the environment if doesn't see packages installed by conda and